-Blog Summary: The following is an extended version in two parts of materials drawn up in June 2021 for the dedicated language learning platform at Oxinity.
+Blog Summary: The following is an extended version in two parts of materials drawn up in June 2021 - & in anticipation of the delayed summer Olympics in Japan due to start on July 23rd - for the dedicated language learning platform at Oxinity.
 The learning materials are recycled here to give a flavour of what we can deliver on the platform & then expanded for extension & enrichment for ´flipped learning´ or to provide more engagement also for the general reader who might have more than a passing interest in oriental & particularly Japanese culture.

 The principal focus is on the enterprising ESL-Business English learner in Spain who might be interested in advice on doing business with the Japanese.
 This includes advice on how they might avoid ´culture shock´ & become more culturally attuned to their country so to better cope in those more challenging out of the workplace situations where a good level of ‘Social English’ is required, especially in order to build trust & long-lasting business relationships.